Home > Single Post

 If gym noise is driving you crazy or your workout room echoes like a tunnel, you might wonder if rubber mats are the solution.

-Stack of black rubber gym tiles with red speckles for gym flooring
+Stack of black rubber gym tiles for soundproof flooring in gyms

 What Type of Sound Do Rubber Mats Block Best?

-Sound in gyms isn’t just from music—it’s impact, vibration, and movement that echo through the structure.
+Sound in gyms isn’t just from music—it’s also vibration, impact, and floor echoes.

-Rubber mats are most effective at absorbing impact and structure-borne noise like dropping weights, jumping, or walking in hard shoes.
+Rubber mats absorb impact and structure-borne noise best—like weights dropping or hard shoe steps.

 Type of NoiseRubber Mat EffectivenessBest Product Type